 “And it’s good for our economy, immigration equals innovation.
 Remember that!
 The innovation needed to build prosperity for all Americans to create jobs and economic growth.
 And immigration reform will reduce our deficit by $900 billion over the next two decades.
 It’s good for business, it’s good for workers, it’s good for families, [and] it’s good for our nation’s success.
 So we must do this.

-“One more thing I want to say, I again want to thank you all for insuring the dignity and respect of every immigrant who comes to our shores.
-And in this debate, we must keep that value as a guiding principle the respect and dignity of every person.
+“One more thing I want to say, I again want to thank you all for ensuring the dignity and respect of every immigrant who comes to our shores.
+And in this debate, we must keep that value as a guiding principle for the respect and dignity of every person.
 For dreamers, for families, for immigrants past, present and future, we have no time to waste.
 The time is now for equality and opportunity for every immigrant to have a fair shot at the American dream.
 The time is now for our country to live up to the best traditions of liberty and justice for all!

 “The time is now – and I see so many of our friends in labor who are here in solidarity on comprehensive immigration reform.
 I thank our friends in labor.
 It’s time, again, to make bipartisan comprehensive immigration reform the law of the land.
 I thank you because it’s taken a while and we’ve had some moments shall we say.
 But I thank you for subscribing to the idea: ‘Don’t agonize, organize!’

 “Let us act without further delay.
 Let’s get a vote on the floor.
-We want a vote on the floor, call for a vote on the floor because the time for immigration reform is now! ¡Si se puede! ¡Si se puede! ¡Si se puede! ¡Si se puede! ¡Si se puede! ¡Si se puede!
+We want a vote on the floor.
+Call for a vote on the floor because the time for immigration reform is now! ¡Si se puede! ¡Si se puede! ¡Si se puede! ¡Si se puede! ¡Si se puede! ¡Si se puede!
 Yes we can!